Group-Sparse Model Selection: Hardness and Relaxations: Convex relaxations

 For tractability and analysis, convex proxies to the group $\ell_0$-norm have been proposed (e.g., \cite{jacob2009group}) for finding group-sparse approximations of signals.
 Given a group structure $\GG$, an example generalization is defined as

 where $\|{\bf x}\|_p = \left ( \sum_{i=1}^N x_i^p \right )^{1/p}$ is the $\ell_p$-norm, and $d_j$ are positive weights that can be designed to favor certain groups over others \cite{obozinski2011group}.
-This norm can be seen a weighted instance of the atomic norm described in \cite{rao2012signal}, where the authors leverage convex optimization for signal recovery, but not for model selection.
+This norm, also called Latent Group Lasso norm in the literature, can be seen as a weighted instance of the atomic norm described in \cite{rao2012signal}, where the authors leverage convex optimization for signal recovery, but not for model selection.

 One can in general use \eqref{eq:atomic_norm} to find a group-sparse approximation under the chosen group norm